 Instagram – This mobile-only app is also great for sharing photos.
 When you open an account you can include a description that features your website address.
 You can share photos of Nature’s Sunshine or IN.FORM classes, products, etc. This app is free and available for iPhone or Android.
 You can learn about Instagram and how to create an account here.
 Using this app is quick and easy and a great way to let customers know how much fun they can have at your classes or events.
 You’ll want to include hashtags2 in your descriptions so others with the same interests can easily find your photos.
 It’s important to grow your brand well on Instagram to help give a professional image, and to do that you’ll need to grow instagram followers, either organically through your customer base or by using a service to help give you a kickstart.
 If your customers are age 35 or less then chances are they are using Instagram.
 Studies3 also show 68% of its users are female.

 Google+ – Although similar but not quite as popular as Facebook, Google+ is gaining in its share of users.
 The premise is basically the same.
 You can share status updates, photos, articles, etc. and also break down your contacts into specific groups.
+It is well used by many within the business world, with some choosing to use it more alongside hiring a gmb management service to get that sorted out.
 This means you can share certain information with only Nature’s Sunshine customers or only with your team members.
 This site is used more by men (nearly 70%) with increasing numbers in the 45-54 age groups4.
 To learn how to create an account and use Google+ click here.

 If you are just dipping your toe into social media it’s best to start out with one tool so you don’t feel overwhelmed.
 You’ll find you don’t need to use all these tools.
 Find out what your customers use the most and go from there.